alanbickel/booking-calendar/readme.md

 ### Loading Dates  - (Showing status)

-Remember the  `calendar-root/` forlder from way up in the server configuration?
+Remember the  `calendar-root/` folder from way up in the server configuration?
 The default path to the dates file is `calendar-root/services/dates.dat`

 ```javascript